nlohr1/RasPi-automated-On-Off-circuit/README.md

 (P-)Mosfets, possible losses or heatings are mostly negligible.
 And if more Switching-Power (for greater loads) are necessary, it's also possible to change the proposed P-Mosfet IRF7416 (10A/20mOhm) with a stronger type, f.ex. a IRF8736 (18A/5mO) or a IRF8788 (24A/3mO).

-So this automated "On-Off-Switch" can be used also for the new Raspberry-Pi 4, consuming 4 Amps or more, this Amperage depending naturally on additional connected periphery, as screens, harddrives, coolers, etc, which in sum may consume a lot more than 4A...
+So this automated "On-Off-Switch" can be used also for the Raspberry-Pi 4, consuming 4 Amps or more, this Amperage depending also on additional connected periphery, as screens, harddrives, coolers, etc, which in sum may consume a lot more than 4A...